trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 #### Displaying the metrics

-To display the data we will use a combination of Jekyll and JavaScript.
-On our index page we will output an outline for the graphs with Jekyll.
-This will prevent a shift in window height when the data loads and gives an indeterminate state to the viewers.
+To display the data we used a combination of Jekyll and JavaScript.
+On our index page we output an outline for the graphs with Jekyll.
+This prevents a shift in window height when the data loads and gives an indeterminate state to the viewers.

 {% highlight html %}
 {% raw %}